-Sixteen years after the launch of Eye Care 4 Kids, the organization has provided nearly 150,000 kids with professional eye exams, vision screenings and, if needed, “new, really cool eye glasses.”
+Eighteen years after the launch of Eye Care 4 Kids, the organization is approaching 300,000 kids with professional eye exams, vision screenings and, if needed, “new, really cool eye glasses.”

 The nonprofit now has a presence in five states including a family clinic, laboratory, school-based clinics, other community-based clinics and even mobile clinics.
 Not only do the kids need the services, but we need to take the services to the kids.

-Eye Care 4 Kids would like to see a free clinic in every major city across the United States.
-This is America.
-There is no reason a child should go years without an eye examination, without professional eye care, without a silly pair of glasses.
+Eye Care 4 Kids would like to see a free clinic in every major city across the United States, and a mobile clinic in each state to aid in our Rural Outreach Program, This is America.
+There is no reason a child should go years without an eye examination, without professional eye care, or without a silly pair of glasses.

-Joseph Carbone and Eye Care 4 Kids have received multiple awards for being an outstanding kid’s charity.
-This year Joseph Carbone received the Ernst & Young Social Entrepreneur of the 2016!
+Joseph Carbone and Eye Care 4 Kids have received multiple awards for being an outstanding kid’s charity including the Ernst & Young Social Entrepreneur of 2016!

-Eye Care 4 Kids has teamed up with NBA Sports Teams, Professional Athletes and Entertainment Industry Celebrities to expand the charities visibility.
+Eye Care 4 Kids has teamed up with NBA Sports Teams, Professional Athletes and Entertainment Industry Celebrities to expand the charity’s visibility.
 Shaquille O’Neal is the spokesman for the Newark Eye Care Clinic.